beakbahama/log/docs/stress.md

 ## The Psychological Armor: The Rise of the "Performance Self"
 A body locked in a chronic state of threat does not exist in a vacuum.
 To survive in a world that feels fundamentally unsafe, the psyche must build a corresponding set of defenses.
-The physical armor of chronic muscular tension has a direct psychological counterpart: a carefully constructed, inauthentic identity I call the **"Performance Self."**
+The physical armor of chronic muscular tension has a direct psychological counterpart: a carefully constructed, inauthentic identity that we can simply refer to as the **"Performance Self."**

+This concept of a constructed, defensive self is not new.
+It is a recurring insight in many psychological frameworks, from the 'Apparently Normal Part' in modern trauma theory to the 'False Self' in psychoanalysis.
+What the SRS model provides is the missing **physiological foundation**.
+It reveals the Performance Self not as a purely mental construct, but as the predictable psychological software that emerges to manage the unbearable state of a body that is physically locked in a mode of survival.

 When the nervous system concludes that the authentic, vulnerable self is a liability—an open target for judgment, rejection, or harm—it makes a brilliant and tragic strategic decision.
 It buries the authentic self deep beneath a protective layer and constructs a new persona designed for survival in a distorted world.